Golden Pike Gold and Antimony Project

 High grade intersections at the project include but are not limited to:

-The Golden Pike deposit remains open in multiple directions and has similar targets to be explored on untested areas which feature multiple high grade boulder rock chips up to 244 g/t Au, having the potential to significantly increase the resources.
+The Golden Pike deposit remains open in multiple directions and has similar targets to be explored on untested areas which feature multiple high grade boulder samples of up to 244 g/t Au, having the potential to significantly increase the resources.

 Figure 2 - Mineral Claim 7616 and exploration target zones at the Golden Pike Project

-The Golden Pike Project also offers exposure to antimony (Sb), which is a critical mineral used in flame retardants, semiconductors, alloys and military applications.
+The Project is also highly prospective for antimony (Sb), which is a critical mineral used in flame retardants, semiconductors, alloys and photovoltaic cells.
 It is classified as a critical mineral by governments globally, including Australia, Canada and the United States.

 [1] Notes from 2011 NI 43-101 Technical Report, Roscoe Postle Associates Inc., 19 August 2011: